-The Vision 2020 Plan set an aspirational six-year graduation rate of 60%.
-The Retention and Student Success Subcommittee, part of the standing Enrollment Management Committee is responsible for setting yearly goals, evaluating outcomes, and creating plans for improvement.
-The committee uses the traditional IPEDs data for this process.
-The committee acknowledges the aspirational nature of the 60% six-year graduation rate and set a more realistic goal of 57% by 2020 through increasing the graduation rate by 1% each year leading up to 2020.
+Carson-Newman University set an aspirational six-year graduation rate of 57% in 2020 with a minimum threshold of 47%.
+The Retention and Student Success Subcommittee, part of the standing Enrollment Management Committee, is responsible for setting yearly goals, evaluating outcomes, and creating improvement plans.
+The committee uses traditional IPEDs data for this process.
+Using IPED data allows for comparisons with similar institutions.

-While retention and graduations rates help C-N accomplish its mission to help students become educated citizens, the student achievement service rate goal and outcomes address our mission to help students become servant leaders.
-The Vision 2020 plan set the service rate goal of 80% undergraduate student involvement in service, service-learning, and civic engagement experiences.
-The Community Service and Service Learning committee, a standing committee, is responsible for setting goals, evaluating outcomes, and creating plans for improvement.
-The committee gathers data from a variety of places including records of student involvement in service-oriented Community Life and Worship events, service-learning courses, the Eagles Scholars program (a service scholarship program), the Bonner Scholars program (a selective service-oriented student program), and the Faith and Justice Scholars program (a selective service-oriented student program).
-The University exceeded the goal with 92% of students participating in service during the 2017-2018 year.
+While retention and graduation rates help C-N accomplish its mission to help students become educated citizens, the student service rate goal and outcomes address our mission to help students become servant leaders.
+The university set an aspirational service rate goal that 80% of undergraduate students would complete a service, service-learning, and civic engagement experience before graduation with a minimum threshold of 70%.
+The Community Service and Service-Learning committee, a standing committee, is responsible for setting goals, evaluating outcomes, and creating improvement plans.
+The committee gathers data from a variety of places, including records of student involvement in service-oriented Community Life and Worship events like Operation Inasmuch, academic service-learning courses, and the Center for Community Engagement’s scholarship programs: Bonner Scholars, Faith and Justice Scholars, Community Connections, Service Corps, and Eagles Engage.